sumcoinlabs/sumcoinj.org/how-things-fit-together.md

 ### Data pruning

 For a fully validating node, the store is expected to do a lot more and must implement the `FullPrunedBlockStore` interface.
-Together the chain and store implement the _ultraprune_ algorithm, the same as Bitcoin 0.8+ does.
-However unlike Bitcoin 0.8 the store will actually permanently delete unneeded data after a while, so it cannot serve the chain to other nodes, but the utilized disk space is a lot lower.
+Together the chain and store implement the _ultraprune_ algorithm, the same as Sumcoin 0.8+ does.
+However unlike Sumcoin 0.8 the store will actually permanently delete unneeded data after a while, so it cannot serve the chain to other nodes, but the utilized disk space is a lot lower.

 A pruning node does not attempt to store the entire block chain.
 Instead it stores only the set of unspent transaction outputs (UTXO set).
 Once a transaction output is spent, its data is no longer needed and it can be deleted.
 Reorganize events complicate the picture somewhat because they can rewrite history, therefore pruning stores are expected to also keep around a number of "undo blocks" which allow a reversal of the changes to the UTXO set.
 The number of undo blocks stored is a tradeoff between disk space used and the largest reorganize that can be processed.
 If undo blocks are thrown away too aggressively, a large reorg might permanently kick the node off the chain forcing re-initialization from scratch, so it's best to be conservative.

 The `FullPrunedBlockStore` interface provides methods for adding, removing and testing the UTXO set.
-It also has methods for inserting blocks and undo blocks and beginning/ending database transactions (note: as distinct from Bitcoin transactions).
+It also has methods for inserting blocks and undo blocks and beginning/ending database transactions (note: as distinct from Sumcoin transactions).

 ## The wallet